OPEC would miss 'friend Trump', wary of strains under Biden, sources say

 "Even if Iran's sanctions are lifted, it will take two to four months for Iran's oil exports to return to pre-sanctions levels due to technical issues," he said.
 "Therefore, OPEC+ has enough time to decide on a new production ceiling."

-(Additional reporting by Rania El Gamal, Editing by)
+(Additional reporting by Rania El Gamal; Editing by David Holmes)